RIT-GCI/console-share/README.md

 - Multiple console proxies can run simultaneously
 - Automatic retry on connection failures
 - SSL certificate support for secure connections
+- Auto-generation of configuration from current Incus setup

 ## Prerequisites